Taking into account user requirements, expectations and social experiences, HOPES will integrate a range of ICT-based solutions for:

 Increased beneficial social interaction will reduce isolation and loneliness by conserving personal social rituals for better quality of life and mobility.

-HOPES will contribute to the improvement of the quality of life of the elderly, both directly and indirectly, by considering three main dimensions of enhancing social interactions and quality of life of the elderly persons (wellness and healthy behaviour; social and cognitive activities; improving / re-activating rituals)
+HOPES will contribute to the improvement of quality of life both directly and indirectly by considering three main dimensions of enhancing social interactions and quality of life of elderly persons (wellness and healthy behaviour; social and cognitive activities; improving / re-activating rituals)

 Partners involved in the HOPES project

 - Project name: Help and social interaction for elderly On a multimedia Platform with E-Social best practises

 T. : +33 (0)6 85 10 60 59